 Happy, healthy teeth and gums with Dillehay Orthodontics

-If you’re in the Wichita, Derby, Arkansas City, or Newton areas, and wondering if orthodontic treatment could help you achieve better oral health, leading to improved overall health, Dillehay Orthodontics is where you want to be.
+If you’re in the Wichita, Derby, Arkansas City, or Pratt areas, and wondering if orthodontic treatment could help you achieve better oral health, leading to improved overall health, Dillehay Orthodontics is where you want to be.
 With two experienced orthodontists, and a talented, experienced team, we’re dedicated to providing you with personalized service from your first visit to your last.

 We can help provide you with a smile that’s not only healthy but attractive and functional as well.
 Get in touch today to see what we can offer you!